 – When…can you meet regularly?

-– You could write a book answering these questions.
+– Ask more big and small Ws and H questions.
+You could write a book answering these questions.

-I still see these little groups of three, four and five folks, making the time and effort to get together in gyms, garages and parks, etc. I was and am still nostalgic because I started my “freedom-from-classical-doctrine” times in 1986 in the corner of a gym with a small group, just like those 4 cats in the Cincinnati gym.
+It’s 2019.
+In 2018 I still saw these little groups of three, four and five folks, making the time and effort to get together in gyms, garages, backyards and parks, etc. I think Bruce Lee would be proud.
+I think it will be the same in 2019.
+I was and still am nostalgic because I started my “freedom-from-classical-doctrine” times in 1987 in the corner of a gym with a small group, just like those 4 cats in the Cincinnati gym.